1337programming/LISE-WebAssembly/README.md

 **Note: there is no wasm loader at this time, see example output or modify output from `client.js` to `client.html`**

+You can also view the example by unzipping `example.zip`.

 ## Tech Stack